TheOdinProject/curriculum/rails_programming/rails_basics/deployment.md

 Another common early mistake is forgetting to include a gem (or forgetting to put it in the correct section of your gemfile -- remember we're in the `production` section, not the `development` section).

-Once the early errors are bypassed, another really common class of errors is related to the asset pipeline.
+Once the early errors are bypassed, another really common class of errors is <span id="asset-error-knowledge-check">related to the asset pipeline.
 I'm not going to claim to understand where all these come from -- I've had asset pipeline issues dozens of times before and you can probably expect them as well.
 For some reason, some gems and configurations seem to mess with Heroku's ability to precompile assets.
-You may encounter an asset error when the deployment fails or if your application seems to be unable to locate stylesheets or images (this should be apparent if you've got errors in your browser's console).
+You may encounter an asset error when the deployment fails or if your application seems to be unable to locate stylesheets or images</span> (this should be apparent if you've got errors in your browser's console).

 Deployment errors, including those with asset precompilation, are often solved by modifying your Rails configuration files.
 The two main files you'll probably find yourself needing to edit are `config/environments/production.rb` (most common) and `config/initializers/some_gem.rb` (if a gem needs to be configured).
 Often the stuff you read on Stack Overflow will tell you to add or edit one of the options, e.g. `config.assets.compile = false`.
 Bear with it.